 Answering Your Questions About Mesothelioma Clinical Trials

 If you are suffering from mesothelioma, clinical trials may offer you the opportunity to participate in new and promising treatment methods, as well as contribute to groundbreaking research that could benefit thousands of future victims.
-For answers to some of the most commonly asked questions about joining one of the current or future mesothelioma treatment clinical trials, continue reading below.
+For answers to some of the most commonly asked questions about joining one of the current or future mesothelioma clinical trials, continue reading below.

 Medical science research that involves human subjects is called a clinical trial.
-The purpose of a clinical trial is to learn about a medical condition or illness—what causes it, as well as how to diagnose, treat and cure it.
+The purpose of a clinical trial is to learn about a medical condition or illness—what causes it, as well as how to diagnose, treat, and cure it.
 Because there is no known cure for malignant mesothelioma as of yet, continuous research is being conducted to test the effectiveness of unique and various methods of treatment.

 Depending on the success of these experimental methods, they could potentially offer the best opportunity for recovery from, or at least improved management of, this rare and devastating form of cancer.

-During a clinical trial, participants are administered investigational drugs or other curative techniques and closely monitored for changes in their condition and any possible side effects.
+During a clinical trial, participants are administered investigational drugs or other curative techniques and closely monitored for changes in their condition and possible side effects.
 Once a course of treatment has been concluded, participants are generally followed for a certain amount of time to continue observation of their progress—or lack thereof.

 What are the different types of mesothelioma clinical trials?